NRT-Logo"/

 • There are no classes during school holidays.

-• The course is delivered in the College’s fully equipped training room by our qualified and industry experienced trainer/assessor.
+• The Saturday sessions are delivered in the College’s fully equipped training room by our qualified and industry experienced trainer/assessor.

-• A timetable will be provided on course commencement detailing theory, practical and work placement training sessions.
+• A timetable will be provided on course commencement detailing theory and practical training sessions.

 • The resources for this course will be delivered via our NBMC learning management system, CANVAS.
 Training to use CANVAS will be provided at the beginning of the course.
 Once access to the course resources is provided, students can either print them and bring them along to class, or access them electronically via their personal laptop.
 Students enrolling must have access to the following: